ifm/developerportal/v1.10.13/_sources/Technology/VPU/IMU/imu.md.txt

 | Extrinsic calibration parameters IMU with respect to `User`                    | `ExtrinsicCalibrationStructure` |
 | Extrinsic calibration parameters IMU with respect to `VPU`                     | `ExtrinsicCalibrationStructure` |
 | Receive timestamp                                                              | `int`                           |

+The IMU output is unfiltered.
+Additionally, the IMU data is not impacted by the extrinsic calibration set for `port6`.
+Any transformation to a custom coordinate system has to be performed by the user.

 ### IMUSample